dieterich-lab/rp-bp/docs/source/getting-started.rst

 .. code-block:: bash

-    prepare-rpbp-genome <config> [options]
+    prepare-rpbp-genome [options] config

 To estimate periodicity on a set of Ribo-seq samples, or to run the ORF discovery pipeline, simply call

 .. code-block:: bash

-    run-all-rpbp-instances <config> [options]
+    run-all-rpbp-instances [options] config

+For more information and guidelines how to prepare the configuration file and run the pipeline, refer to the :ref:`user_guide`.
+For visualization and quality control, see :ref:`apps`.

-To get started, the package also includes a small example using a *C. elegans* dataset.
+To get started, the package includes a small example dataset.
 Check the :ref:`all_tutorials`.

-For more information and guidelines on how to prepare the configuration file, refer to the :ref:`user_guide`.
-For visualization and quality control, see :ref:`apps`.

 How to report issues
 --------------------